In the movies, you may have seen how an actor announces “I quit” while packing their things. Well, it’s certainly no way to quit a job!

 Final Words

-Quitting your job while maintaining positive relationships with your boss and co-workers may sound like art, but it’s just being wise.
+Resigning from your job while maintaining positive relationships with your boss and co-workers may sound like art, but it’s just being wise.
 Never burn your bridges.
 There is a right and wrong of doing things and the same applies to quitting your job.
-Be professional even if you hate your job.
+Be professional even if you can't wait to get out the door.